datacamp/tutorial/README.md

 ### Vignettes

-You can embed DataCamp Light in your package's vignettes by specifying the `ex` and `type` chunk options as usual, and adding the same line to the top of your vignette:
+You can power your package's vignettes with DataCamp Light by adding the same line to the top of your vignette:

     ---
     title: "Tutorial Basics"